ashutoshmjain/gita/src/how.md

 The first section is a historical narrative.
 It discovers a period some five thousand years back - around the city of `Mathura`.
 It ventures into the time when we first adopted written word as primary medium for information storage.

 Text was a profound discovery.
-With it, we learnt to send information to distant places - and to future generations. `Gita` was the first written message preserved for the future - encapsulated in a large carrier narrative.
-The carrier narrative `Mahabharata` went through multiple iterations - for around six hundred years - but `Gita` stayed immutable.
+With it, we learnt to send information to distant places - and to future generations. `Gita` was the first written message preserved for the future.
+It was encapsulated in a large carrier narrative - `Mahabharata`.
+The carrier narrative went through multiple iterations - for around six hundred years - but `Gita` stayed immutable.
 The reason is simple - there is only one version of truth.

-`Gita` defined `Karm yoga` as a path to (gradually) accumulate value (`Daivvy Sampad`), and finally be one with the most valuable - one immutable and inexpressible knowledge.
+`Gita` defined `Karm yoga` as a path to accumulate value - `Daivvy Sampad`.
+And gradually merge into the most valuable - one immutable and inexpressible knowledge.
 Despite scholarly attempts to decipher, it stays a mystery as to how someone could articulate a message so pristine - unless it was a divine intervention -> hence the name gods' song !

 `Mathura` was the hotspot of writing revolution - our move from speech to text as store of information. `Mahabharata` was written down and unveiled here in series of eighteen books.
-In addition to immutable truth in `Gita`, the written word laid the foundations for discovery of gold - as a store of value.
+In addition to immutable truth in `Gita`, the written word laid the foundations for spread of gold - as a store of value.

 > Value exchange must follow the properties of information exchange.
 If information could be sent to distant places, value must do the same in space and time !